Sokkeldirektoratet

 Algorithms and equations

-Suitable algorithms and equations (PVT model) shall be used in the measuring system to convert measured flow rates to standard conditions and to calculate petroleum quantities (oil, gas and water).
+Suitable algorithms and equations (PVT models) shall be used in the multiphase measuring system to convert measured flow rates to standard conditions and to calculate petroleum quantities (oil, gas and water).

 Chapter 11.